keerthanakn31/LIC-2/Experiment 3.md

 Step 3 : AC Analysis:<br/>
 1.Find the 3-db BW<br/>

-In case 1 resister RSS and do the step by step procedure In case 2 Replace the resistor in the circuit by Current source do the same procedure In case 3 replace it by N Channel Mosfet do the same procedure
+In case 1 resister RSS and do the step by step procedure<br/>
+In case 2 Replace the resistor in the circuit by Current source do the same procedure <br/>
+In case 3 replace it by N Channel Mosfet do the same procedure <br/>

 **Design Question**